beagleboard/k3-image-gen/README.md

 Building SYSFW Image for High-Security(HS) devices
 --------------------------------------------------
-The process for building and image suitable for use with HS devices is similar to the above process with the following differences:
+The process for building an image suitable for use with HS devices is similar to the above process with the following differences:

-The make commands should be appended with `SOC_TYPE=hs`,
+The make commands should be appended with `SOC_TYPE=<hs,hs-fs>`,

     $ make SOC_TYPE=hs

 The environment variable **TI_SECURE_DEV_PKG** should be defined to point to the TI Secure Development Tools package.
+This will be used for setting the **KEY** and **SW_REV** values.
+These can also be set explicitly if other values are needed,

+    $ make SW_REV=2

 There are two images downloaded and consumed by the build process.